Eliot-RUIZ/automation/README.md

 ```
 <br>

-The confidence interval around the coefficients of the model of interest can easily be calculated using the *confint* function in the "drc" package:
+The confidence interval around the coefficients of the model of interest can easily be calculated using the *confint.drc* function in the "drc" package:
 ```r
 model = drm(mpg ~ wt, data = mtcars, fct = UCRS.5c())
 confint(model, level = 0.95)